top of page

 I am a second-year graduate student at the MIT Kavli Institute for Astrophysics and Space Research working with Prof. Mike McDonald.

-I am motivated to understand how galaxy-rich structures evolve from small, actively-evolving galaxy groups to massive, dynamically-relaxed galaxy clusters along the protogroup -> group -> protocluster -> cluster structure-formation chain.
-I have historically used the brightest galaxies in groups and clusters, brightest group/cluster galaxies (BGGs and BCGs), to classify the dynamical ages of galaxy clusters.
+I am motivated to understand how galaxy-rich structures evolve from small, actively-evolving galaxy groups to massive, dynamically-relaxed galaxy clusters through the evolution of galaxies inside these structures.
+I have historically used the brightest galaxies in groups and clusters, brightest cluster galaxies (BCGs), to classify the dynamical ages of galaxy clusters.

-My research interests also include galaxy evolution and formation, BGG/BCG evolution, intracluster light, and the relationships between galaxy properties and their environments.
-I am excited by galaxy-galaxy interactions that fundamentally change the galaxies involved and the clusters in which they reside.
+My research interests include galaxy evolution and formation, BCG evolution, and the relationships between galaxy properties and their environments.
+I am excited by interactions and processes that fundamentally change galaxies and the clusters in which they reside.

-In my free-time, I like singing opera, caring for my fish tanks, and collecting and restoring antiques.
+In my free time, I like singing opera and collecting and restoring antiques.

 Contact Information